horgh/catbox/README.md

 capable of linking to it and eventually replacing it.
 My goal is to have a minimal server that will meet this network's needs.

+# Status
-Current status: catbox is capable of linking to itself and to ircd-ratbox servers.
+catbox is capable of linking to itself and to ircd-ratbox servers.
 It is in active use on my network.

-# Name
+# Why the name?
-I chose the name because: My domain name is summercat.com, cats love boxes, and as a tribute to ircd-ratbox.
+My domain name is summercat.com, cats love boxes, and a tribute to ircd-ratbox.

 # Features